How Pool Algaecide Works: Complete Chemistry Guide 2026

 Polyquat Algaecides

 Polymeric quaternary ammonium compounds represent the premium category of algaecides.
 They work similarly to regular quats but with longer-lasting effectiveness and reduced foaming potential.
-Polyquats form a protective film on pool surfaces that continues to prevent algae attachment even after the initial treatment.
+Polyquats also act as a mild clarifier, clumping suspended algae so the filter can remove it, and they resist chlorine breakdown longer than linear quats, giving longer-lasting prevention.

 The Science Behind Algae Prevention vs. Treatment

 It's crucial to understand that algaecides work best as preventive measures rather than primary treatments for active algae blooms.
-When algae is already established in your pool, the most effective approach is the SLAM method (Shock Level And Maintain) using liquid chlorine.
+When algae is already established in your pool, the most effective approach is the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → method (Shock Level And Maintain) using liquid chlorine.

 During an active algae bloom, chlorine demand is extremely high because the algae consume available chlorine as fast as you add it.
 Algaecides can help weaken the algae, but only sustained high chlorine levels will effectively kill large algae populations and oxidize the organic waste they produce.